Introduction to Digital Logic

 Simplified Boolean Equations

-To develop the simplified Boolean equation, look for the cells that have the 1 value in common.
-Look for cells that can physically be boxed together, where the number of cells in the box is a power of 2 (1, 2, 4, or 8 and so on).
+To develop the simplified Boolean equation, look for all the cells with a 1 that can physically be boxed together, where the number of cells in the box is a power of 2 (1, 2, 4, or 8 and so on).
 The boxes are allowed to overlap so the same cells can be used more than once.
 Look for the biggest boxes first, and keep finding smaller boxes until all the cells with a 1 in them are used.
 This means that sometimes just single cells will remain at the end.
-The cells in the K-map for the ATM example can be grouped like what is shown in Table 6.
+The cells in the K-map for the ATM example can be grouped as shown in Table 3.

 In this example, all the cells containing a 1 were covered with two boxes.
-This means that if the conditions for either box are true, the output will be true.
+This means that if the conditions for either box are 1, the output will be 1.
 This also means that the simplified Boolean equation will only have two terms.
-The term for each box can be determined by observing which variables are constant throughout each cell of that box.
+The term for each box can be determined by finding the variables that are constant throughout each cell of that box.
 For the red box, only W remains constant through the four cells.
 D switches from the top row to the bottom row, and P switches from the left column to the right column.
-For the blue box, P and remains constant through the two cells, while W switches from the left cell to the right cell.
-The two boxes yield the simplified Boolean equation shown in Figure 14.
+This means that even though D switches between 0 and 1, and P switches between 0 and 1, the output remains constant.
+They are irrelevant in determining the output, and only the constant term, W, is relevant for determining the output highlighted by the red box.
+For the blue box, P and emains constant through the two cells, while W switches from the left cell to the right cell, meaning that is responsible for determining the output of the blue box, and W is irrelevant.
+The relevant terms for each box are added to produce the simplified Boolean equation shown in (2).

-This equation meets the conditions in the truth table in Table 1 and achieves the desired result with the minimum number of logic elements.
+This equation meets the conditions in the truth table and achieves the desired result with the minimum number of logic elements.

-Boolean logic is applied to digital circuitry through the use of simple logic gates.
+Digital logic is applied to digital circuitry through the use of simple logic gates.
 There are symbols for each of these gates, and the connections between them are represented by lines running from the output of one gate to the input of another.
 A line can connect only one output to each input.
-There are seven gates: the NOT, AND, OR, NAND, NOR, XOR, and XNOR gates.
-Only the first three will be used in this lab (Figure 12).
+There are seven gates, but only the NOT, AND and OR gates will be used in this lab (Figure 1).

-The NOT gate is the simplest of the three.
-It is an inverter.
+The NOT gate is an inverter.
 It has one input and produces its opposite as the output.
-For example, if a 1 is the input to a NOT gate, a 0 value is outputted, as seen in Table 2.
-The symbol for the operation is a horizontal bar over the variable.
-The truth table for a NOT gate is shown in Table 2.
+For example, if a 1 is the input to a NOT gate, a 0 is outputted, as seen in Table 4.
+The symbol for the operation is a macron or over bar over the variable.
+The truth table for a NOT gate is shown in Table 4.

-An OR gate performs an addition operation on its inputs.
-If either of the inputs is true, the output is also true.
-But if all the inputs are false, the output is also false.
-An OR gate can have two or more inputs, but for this lab, it will have two inputs (denoted by A and B in Table 4).
-The symbol for the OR operation is a plus (+).
-The truth table for an OR gate is shown in Table 4.
+An OR gate performs a comparison operation on its inputs.
+If either of the inputs is 1, the output is also 1.
+But if all the inputs are 0, the output is also 0.
+An OR gate can have two or more inputs, but for this lab, it will have two inputs (denoted by A and B in Table 6).
+The symbol for the OR operation is a plus (+), and is represented by addition mathematically.
+The truth table for an OR gate is shown in Table 6.

 Combinational Logic Circuits